 6. Once you have whittled down your lists, add a few things that will make YOU happy – get your nails done, spend a day making little choo-choo trains out of candy bars, or whatever makes YOU happy.

 7.Check out my “What to Buy” list for December.
 Christmas shopping can drive all of us crazy.
 Really, really consider shopping online.
 Amazon is very cost effective especially if you use Amazon Prime.
-Your gifts will be delivered right to your door or to your grand kids clear across the country in just two days, without any shipping charges.
+Your gifts will be delivered right to your door or to your grand kids clear across the country in two or three days, without any shipping charges.
 They’ll even wrap them for you.
 AND you won’t have to fit in a trip to the post office to mail those gifts out.
 You can get a free month trial just in time for the holidays, or you can give the gift of Amazon Prime.

 If you find that you still need to mail, consider USPS flat rate boxes.
 Stuff them as full as you can for a single charge, and you can even schedule a pickup by the Postal Service.
 They will still get to most of the continental US if mailed out this week.